 In an office environment you may be concerned that people are misusing socket extension cables, running multiple pieces of electrical equipment into one socket.
-This can be a fire hazard and it is important that you report any misgivings to the designated person responsible for health and safety in your company.
+Trust us when we say a fire stemming from a socket or and extension cable is NOT a rarity.
+So make sure regular visual checks are carried out and that any misgivings to the designated person responsible for health and safety in your company.

 In a building site environment where there can be many workers moving around or in and out of the area, it is important to make sure the ground is clear.
 Be aware of workers bringing their own power tools onto site, as these may not have been tested and may be unsafe.
 Be extra vigilant when there is water present, consider using a residual current device (RCD) between the electrical supply and the equipment, to increase safety.